-The fact that the Smartphone’s hardware components are quickly becoming more and more capable means nothing at the moment, because it will never be possible to utilize them with their maximum potential without the right software.
-Currently, the issue on how to successfully optimize both the software and the hardware to provide fast and seamless user experience is the main obstacle.
+Speed up the Android phones to significantly improve your cell phone experience!
+The fact that the Smartphone’s hardware components are quickly becoming more and more capable.
+This means nothing at the moment.
+It will never be possible to utilize them with their maximum potential without the right software.
+Currently, the issue of how to successfully optimize both the software and the hardware to provide a fast and seamless user experience is the main obstacle.

-In case your Android Smartphone is slowing down you should know that there are several reasons that may contribute for this and in majority of the cases it takes some time of active use of your device before they become noticeable.
+In case your Android Smartphone is slowing down you should know that there are several reasons that may contribute to this.
+In the majority of the cases, it takes some time for active use of your device before they become noticeable.

-If you have slowing down problems on your Android device here are some suggestions on what you need to do in order to improve the situation:
+If you have slowed down problems on your Android device here are some suggestions.
+They will help you with what you need to do in order to improve the situation:

 Download and install third party app launcher

-The OS on the majority of Android devices is being customized by their manufacturers with special skins, ULs or launchers that boast widgets, different layouts as well as other custom features.
-Even though these additions and customizations may feel fun and you may get the impression that they are useful, eventually they may cause the slowdown of your Android Smartphone.
+The OS on the majority of Android devices is being customized by their manufacturers with special skins.
+ULs or launchers that boast widgets.
+Different layouts as well as other custom features.
+These additions and customizations may feel fun.
+You may get the impression that they are useful.
+Eventually, they may cause the slowdown of your Android Smartphone.

 Delete some apps, widgets or wallpapers

 If you have a lot of apps on your device then perhaps it is time to remove some of them.
 Just check and see for yourself which apps you use the least and get rid of them.
-Note that some apps are impossible to uninstall and you will have to settle for disable only.
+Note that some apps are impossible to uninstall.
+You will have to settle for disabling only.

-Having a lot of live wallpapers and widgets on home screens can also contribute for your device slowing down and may affect the overall performance.
-You should use static wallpapers and remove any non important widgets.
+Having a lot of live wallpapers and widgets on home screens can also contribute to your device slowing down.
+It may affect the overall performance.
+You should use static wallpapers and remove any nonimportant widgets.

-Some apps may launch with the phone while some others are constantly syncing with online services and in this way both can really affect the performance of your Smartphone.
-If you wish to check which apps are running in the background go to Settings-Apps and select the Running tab.
+Some apps may launch with the phone while some others are constantly syncing with online services.
+In this way both can really affect the performance of your Smartphone.
+If you wish to check which apps are running in the background go to Settings-Apps.
+Then select the Running tab.
 If you see an app running in the background which is being used then you should either disable or uninstall it in case the app cannot be permanently removed.

 If you want to disable Google apps or services, you should go to Settings-Accounts-Google-UserProfile.
-You can turn of the sync settings for each Google app or service.
+You can turn off the sync settings for each Google app or service.

-A highly recommended app for Android users I the Advanced Task Killer which enables the users to kill any app that is occupying to much RAM memory or is slowing the device.
+A highly recommended app for Android users I the Advanced Task Killer which enables the users to kill any app that is occupying too much RAM memory or is slowing the device.

 Clean up the app cache